 Tungsten carbide is incredibly tough, displaying hardness ratings of up to 36000 MPa and a maximum fracture toughness of 3.8 MPa.
 This is due to its microstructural arrangement of high strength carbide grains.
 However, these grains are cemented together by pliable cobalt molecules which are susceptible to fine particle abrasion.
 Under test conditions, shot blast nozzles manufactured from tungsten carbide lasted just 20-25 hours before a replacement was required.

 By comparison, Syalon 050 shot blast nozzles continued to perform after 814 hours under the same operating conditions.
 The component showed no signs of wear after testing was completed and are still in operation at the time of writing.
 On this occasion it translated to annual savings of over £6,500 per machine, with a single Syalon 050 nozzle outlasting as many as 41 tungsten carbide alternatives.
+The advantages of using silicon nitride shot blast nozzles are subsequently evident.

 Syalon 050 nozzles showing no signs of internal bore wear after 647 hours of use.